 Provisional Patent Outline

 Professional patent agents or attorneys will help you avoid pitfalls in the patent process.
-But if you take your time and get help from a resource like Patent it Yourself, you can absolutely file on your own.
-Most inventors qualify as micro-entities and can file for just $65.
-Following is a template that can help in writing your own provisional patent application.
-Keep in mind that even though a provisional can be informal, no new material can be added when you convert the provisional to a non-provisional application.
+But if you take your time and get help from a book like Patent it Yourself, you can absolutely file a provisional patent application on your own.
+Most inventors qualify as micro-entities and can file for just $60 (as of September, 2023).
+However, patents are complicated and if you ever end up with an issued patent that pays you good royalties and that patent is being tested in a lawsuit, you'll sleep better if everything has been professionally done.

 - Field of the Invention: